ngngo0/Oura-RIng-Sleep-Dashboard/meetingNotes.md

 - add the close info box button
 - change the charting library from chartjs to vegalite

+next iteration:
+- last fetched date
+- open multiple users at once?
+- layer up multiple graphs
+- lock the email if the pat is entered in (query it)

 6/23
 - You cant access the oura ring api without a membership. so just know that you'll have to do that.
 The alternative is to request your past data, which they will respond to within 48 hours.
 -